A Paradigm Shift to Assembly-like Finite Element Model Updating: Materials and Methods

-\section{The Flexible Wing Model}
+\subsection{The Flexible Wing Model}

-The wing model chosen to validate the FEMU technique is a high aspect ratio (HAR) flexible wing model developed at Cranfield University for the Beam Reduction Dynamic Scaling (BeaRDS) project \cite{Pontillo2018,Yusuf2019,Hayes2019, Pontillo2020}.
-The main aim of BeaRDS was to establish a workflow for the design, manufacture and testing of dynamically scaled HAR wings for use in Cranfield University 8$\times$6 {ft (2.4$\times$1.8 m)} wind tunnel.
-Specifically, the wing under scrutiny is the eXperimental BeaRDS-2 (XB-2) model (\cref{fig:7xb2c}); a dynamically scaled model for an optimised (drag reduction) wing to be used in an A320-like aircraft.
+The wing model chosen to validate the FEMU technique is a high aspect ratio (HAR) flexible wing model developed at Cranfield University for the Beam Reduction Dynamic Scaling (BeaRDS) project \cite{Pontillo2018}.
+The main aim of BeaRDS was to establish a workflow for the design, manufacture and testing of dynamically scaled HAR wings for use in Cranfield University 8$\times$6 {ft (2.4$\times$1.8 m)} wind tunnel. {Specifically, the wing under scrutiny is the eXperimental BeaRDS-2 (XB-2) model (}\cref{fig:7xb2c}{).
+The wing model has been dynamically scaled to an aircraft similar to the Airbus A320, maintaining the same MTOW but with a slenderer wing (higher AR), the same wing load, and a cruise speed of M = 0.6 to represent an efficient turboprop option.
+The wing span, optimised using eXergy methods }\cite{Hayes2019}{, measured 48 m.
+To fit in the wind tunnel, a scaling factor of 16 was established.
+The full-scale model was non-dimensionalised by matching the aeroelastic equations for non-dimensional mass and frequencies.
+More details on this process are available in} \cite{Yusuf2019,Pontillo2020}.
 The scaled model is made up of four main components: the spar, the stiffening tube, the additional brass ballasts and the skin.
-The spar and stiffening tube serve as the wing torque box (\cref{fig:7xb2b}), the brass ballasts were added for dynamic scaling purposes \cite{Yusuf2019t} and the skin was designed to minimise its effect on the wing stiffness \cite{Yusuf2019}.
+The spar and stiffening tube serve as the wing torque box (\cref{fig:7xb2b}), the brass ballasts were added for dynamic scaling purposes \cite{Yusuf2019t}, and the skin was designed to minimise its effect on the wing stiffness \cite{Yusuf2019}.
 Since dynamic scaling is not the focus of this work, the brass ballasts are removed for the current study.
 The spar is machined from two 6082-T6 Aluminium Alloy blocks and joined at mid-span with a weld and reinforced by four bolted L-section plates.
 Geometrically the spar can be divided into three main sections, according to its profile, as shown in \cref{fig:7xb2c}.
 The spar mass is 1.225 kg.

 A stiffening tube was added aft of the spar to postpone flutter onset during the wind tunnel test of the BeaRDS project \cite{Yusuf2019t}.
 The tube is linked to the main spar at three points (near {each} end and in the middle), as shown in \cref{fig:7xb2c}.
 The tube is made of stainless steel and features an outer diameter of 10 mm, with a thickness of 1 mm and a length of 600 mm.
 The torque box, consisting of the spar and the tube assembly, has a combined mass of 1.362 kg.